martialboniou/dotfiles/config/nvim.symlink/README.md

 - **IMPORTANT!**: Lazy is the unique package manager
 - `<C-c>` as `<Esc>` (choice made by ThePrimeagen from IntelliJ IDEA)
+- Harpoon is *Cwd*-dependent; ensure you start NeoVim at the root of your current project

 ### About Netrw